National League of Junior Cotillions

 Northern Guilford Chapter

 Greetings!
-Registration is now underway for the upcoming Cotillion Season!
+Registration remains underway for the current Cotillion Season!
 The NLJC Northern Guilford Chapter will continue to accept students for the upcoming season until maximum class capacity is reached.
 Please register now, as there are a limited number of seats.

 The purpose of the NATIONAL LEAGUE OF JUNIOR COTILLIONS is to give students the opportunity to learn, practice, and enjoy age-appropriate etiquette and social and character skills.

-*We are registering now for the 2018-2019 Cotillion Season for students in Grades K-12.
+*We are continuing to register for the 2018-2019 Cotillion Season for students in Grades K-12.
 We hope your child(ren) will join us!

 ***If you would like more information, please contact our chapter: [email protected]; (336)455-3912.